CLT Bargains: Queen City’s Thrift Shop Guide

 It can be rewarding to help others while treating yourself.
 To know that your purchases also benefit others in need only makes the reward that much better.
 Below is a list where you can thrift for a cause.

-- Assistance League of Charlotte Thrift Shop – A nonprofit volunteer organization that puts caring and commitment into action through community-based philanthropic programs funded by their benevolent thrift store.
-You can expect to find great bargains on furniture and electronics at this 2019 best place to volunteer winner.
+- Assistance League of Charlotte Thrift Shop – This nonprofit volunteer organization that puts caring and commitment into action through community-based philanthropic programs funded by their benevolent thrift store.
+Expect to find great bargains on furniture, electronics and more.

-- BackPorch Treasures Thrift Boutique - The “back porch” of Matthews HELP Center leads to a fabulous thrift boutique called Backporch Treasures.
-You can browse a selection of brand new, antique and collectible items.
-Its mission is to help neighbors and those in surrounding communities survive financial crisis by providing short term assistance.
+- Backporch Treasures Thrift Boutique - The “back porch” of Matthews HELP Center leads to a fabulous thrift boutique called Backporch Treasures.
+You can browse a selection of brand new, antique and collectible items online or in the store.
+Its mission is to help neighbors and those in surrounding communities survive financial crises by providing short term assistance.

-- Great Things - a nonprofit resale boutique that offers men’s and women’s designer clothing, designer handbags and shoes.
+- Great Things - This nonprofit resale boutique operated by Friendship Community Development Corporation (FCDC) in West Charlotte offers men’s and women’s designer clothing, designer handbags and shoes.
 Its mission is to provide homeless, single women with safe, temporary housing while empowering them to become self-sufficient citizens.

 - Zabs Place - This affordable, upscale and inclusive nonprofit thrift boutique is situated in downtown Matthews.
 Zabs’ mission is to provide training and employment opportunities to young adults with special needs.